 These fencing panels are sold in handy 60cm and 90cm high sections that can be stacked above each other to achieve your desired fence height.
 If your desired fencing height is different you can easily trim off battens as required.
 The join between stacked panels is invisible so it will look like a single panel once installed.

-- These panels have a grading of A/B
+- These panels have a grading of A +

 - Larch is a hard wearing wood that will last outdoors with no treatment.
-It has natural oils and tannins withn it that protect it from the elements.
-The battens will fade into handsome silver grey over time, or you can protect the colour using one of our wood care products from our online shop.
+It has natural oils and tannins within it that protect it from the elements.